Pink and Chris Stapleton Perform 'Love Me Anyway' at 2019 CMA Awards

-Pink and Chris Stapleton Give Us Goosebumps With Stellar Performance of 'Love Me Anyway' at 2019 CMA Awards
+Pink and Chris Stapleton Give Us Goosebumps With 'Love Me Anyway' Performance at 2019 CMA Awards

 We'll love Pink anyway, but especially during her stunning duets with Chris Stapleton!